Tricky waste

 Soft plastics

-For the short-term, we advise residents to place soft plastic wrappers and bags in your landfill bin (blue lid).
-Please do not place any soft wrap-able plastic packaging or bags in your yellow bin as they wrap, tangle and clog up sorting machinery and contaminate the paper and cardboard stream.
+Place soft plastic wrappers and bags in your landfill bin (Blue Lid).
+Please do not place any soft wrappable plastic packaging or bags in your Yellow Bin as they tangle and clog up sorting machinery and contaminate the paper and cardboard stream.

 Tyres